rknell/alfred/tool/templates/README.md

 @code example/example_routing.dart

 You can also use a wildcard for a route, and provided another route hasn't already resolved the response it will be hit.
-So for example if you want to authenticate a whole section of an api you can do this:
+So for example if you want to authenticate a whole section of an api youc can do this:

 @code example/example_middleware_authentication_wildcard.dart

 ## Middleware

-At present the middleware system probably isn't built out enough, but will do for most use cases.

-Right now you can specify a middleware for all routes by declaring:
+You can specify a middleware for all routes by using wildcards:

 @code example/example_middleware_2.dart

 Middleware declared this way will be executed in the order its added to the app.

-You can also add middleware to a route like so:
+You can also add middleware to a route, this is great to enforce authentication etc on an endpoint:

 @code example/example_middleware.dart

 ### What?
 No 'next'? how do I even?
 OK, so the rules are simple.
 If a middleware resolves a http request, no future middleware gets executed.

 So if you return an object from the middleware, you are preventing future middleware from executing.